wbsoft/parce/docs/source/treestructure.rst

         exhausts the query generator and returns the last result, or the default if there are no results.

+Finally, there is one method that actually changes the tree:

+    ``delete()``
+        deletes all selected nodes from their parents.
+If a context would become empty, it is deleted as well, instead of its children.

 Additional information can be found in the :doc:`query module's documentation <query>`.